mchrzanol/VulkanEngine/README.md

 TO DO(in close period):

--drawing simple object(2D as 3D)
+-drawing simple object(2D as 3D) - in progress

--reorganising projections

--view projection + Mouse events
+-Mouse events

 -object's transformating

 -lighting(light source)

+-shading

 -2D sprites(GUI)